ubaidkalathil/sports_venues/README.md

 # Sports Venues App

-A Flutter application designed to help users discover and explore sports venues easily based on their interests and location.
+A Flutter application designed to help users discover and explore sports venues easily based on their interests.

 ## Features